emporia-vue-local/esphome/README.md

 </details>

 It's not too critical to get the entire configuration right on the first try, because you can usually update the board over Wi-Fi using [the ESPHome Dashboard](https://esphome.io/guides/getting_started_command_line.html#bonus-esphome-dashboard).
 You can even set up a [fallback Wi-Fi Access Point](https://esphome.io/components/wifi/#access-point-mode) if you're worried about getting your network settings right.

+## Getting a GUI

+This project works best with Home Assistant.
+Follow these instructions to [connect the Vue 2 to Home Assistant](https://esphome.io/guides/getting_started_hassio.html#connecting-your-device-to-home-assistant).

+Once you connect the Vue to Home Assistant, you can [configure the Home Assistant energy monitor functionallity](https://my.home-assistant.io/redirect/config_energy), as well as a variety of automations.

 ## Configuration details